mkuch2/BeRead/README.md

 In order to set up everything running you will have to set up .env file in the project as well as a few other programs.

-The .env file can go in either the top level directory, or in ./src/backend/.
+The .env file must go in the top level of the directory.

 ## PostgreSQL